nilsteampassnet/teampass_doc/docs/features/feat-prof.md

 ## Language

-Permits to define the language to use in Teampass.
+Permits the User to define the language to use in Teampass.

 > Note that you can participate to the translation of Teampass using [Poeditor](https://poeditor.com/projects/view?id=16418).